Note

 """

-# input and target should have equal metadata over all axes
+# inputs and targets should have the same metadata over all axes

 assert mts.equal_metadata(_input, target)